Groups & Factions

 • When Militant was expelled from the Labour Party in 1991, it split, staying in the Labour Party and becoming Socialist Appeal, where it fought for limited aims such as a return to old Labour's Clause Four.

-• In 2021, it was proscribed from the Labour Party and in 2024 regrouped as the Revolutionary Communist Party and completely pivoted, rebranding as a hardened revolutionary organisation outside of Labour.
+• In 2021, it was proscribed from the Labour Party and in 2024 changed its name to the Revolutionary Communist Party, completely rebranding as a hardened revolutionary organisation outside of Labour.

-• Otherwise has little to no presence in trade unions.
+• Little to no presence in trade unions.

 • Ambivalent on transphobia, emphasising 'culture war' issues as a distraction.